dmbarbour/wikilon/docs/Runtime.md

 I need to get something running quickly (again!), even if it isn't ideal for performance immediately.
 This will consist of a web server and basic APIs mostly (initially) for human use.

 Last time around I used Wai directly, but that creates a pretty big burden for any sort of lightweight composition of widgets.
 I'm inclined to try Snap or Yesod at this point.
+Note: the 'servant' model also looks very nice.

-If I can model composition of multiple interactive widgets within a page, that would be reasonably convenient.
+In any case, I probably do need to model composition of multiple interactive widgets within a page, corresponding to different components.
+And I probably need good support for sessions.

 Initial requirements: